ulodciv/pgha/README.md

 ### TODO

-- Untangle code by eliminating all calls to get_ocf_state.

 - Explore how RA could try to clean up a crashed master instance by starting it and shutting it down.
 This would be sufficient only if the promoted slave was all WAL caught up with the master that crashed.